 Latin Name: Citrullus lanatus

-80 days.
-Globe shaped fruit with firm red flesh for fresh cut use.
-Minimum order is 1,000 seeds.
+89 days.
+Deep green skin, firm red flesh.
+For fresh cut, fresh market.
+Pkt contains 10 seeds.
 Orders of 1,000 seeds and over sold with signed waivers.

 Orders of 1,000 seeds or more, are only sold with signed waivers.
 Waiver forms can be found below.